 I start my new job on Monday.
 No-one was more surprised than me when I handed in my notice at Synapsys.
 I loved my job and I loved (most of) my workmates.
-I wasn't seriously looking for a new job, but when I saw the Programme Manager position for Regenerate Christchurch, I applied without even thinking about it.
-It's the perfect combination of what I am good at (managing things) and what I am passionate about (Christchurch recovery).
+I wasn’t seriously looking for a new job, but when I saw a Programme Manager position, I applied without even thinking about it.

 I will really miss some parts of working at Synapsys – mucking in and getting things done together, knowing that when the shit hit the fan my workmates were there for me – professionally and personally.
 I must admit that I am surprised to find myself in the (rather large) Former Synapsys Employee Club.
 I thought I would be a lifer.